petrvanblokland/DesignDesignSpace/Site.md

 * A personal environment to develop design skills, by accepting design challenges, meeting with coaches and colleage students in online feedback sessions and presentations.
 * The design of personal space (time, topic and skills) profession preparation for the rest of your life.
-* a part-time sabbatical or a virtual internship
+* A part-time sabbatical or a virtual internship
-* a place to train design skills and tools.
+* A place to train design skills and tools.

 ### For whom?